 Centrophenoxine, like Alpha GPC and CDP Choline is an excellent Acetylcholine source.
 Comparing the three is very hard as it comes down to personal experimentation to find the best supplement for you.
 If you are using nootropics like racetams, an Acetylcholine source will often be added to potentiate effects.
 Centrophenoxine, Alpha GPC or CDP Choline may all be options for you.
 These three options are the best choices for choline supplementation.

 You may experience headaches with any of these three but the chance is much less than with other choline sources.
 Alpha GPC or CDP Choline may cause headaches and Centrophenoxine may not or vise-versa.
 Alternatively, one may cause depression and another may put you in a better mood.
-All of these theories have been experienced.
+All of these outcomes have been experienced.
 In the end, try one you like and stick with it.